CouncilDataProject/cookiecutter-cdp-deployment/README.md

 ```

 _Note: This will only create the basic repository._
-_You will still need to setup Google Cloud and Pulumi accounts._
+_You will still need to set up a Google Cloud account._

 ### Google Cloud